Chorusio/kube-chorus-router/README.md

 ## Issues

-Describe the Issue in Details, Collects the logs and Use the github issue template  to raise it.
+Use github issue template to report any bug.
+Describe the bug in details and capture the logs and share.

 ## Code of conduct